dertuncay/Web-base-macroseismic-intensity-study-in-Turkey/README.md

 Analysis of magnitudes guesses done by users of the eksisozluk vs. the measured magnitudes.
 ## shakemaps
 Shake map graphs that are created by using the method of Cataldi L, Tiberi L, Costa G (submitted) A new estimation of mcs intensity for italy from high quality accelerometric data, using gmices and gaussian naı̈ve bayes classifiers.
-Geo- physical Journal International
+Geophysical Journal International
 ## settlements
 Folder contains the city, town, district and neighborhood information of Turkey.
 ## Codes